EternityForest/AnyoneCanDoIt/README.md

 ### Minimum material

 You are trying to make excellent products -- not to use up excellent materials.
-Every ounce of matter, be it steel or gold, is a waste.
+Every excess ounce of matter, be it steel or gold, is a waste.

 When someone says "solid gold" they mean "I probably polluted an entire village somewhere because I didn't have any better ideas"